 I am currently an Application Support Engineer at MathWorks.
 My academic interests include nonlinear dynamics and machine design.
 I am interested in applying these studies to projects related to environmental sustainability, renewable energy, and energy efficiency.
 I worked on the Vibro-Wind and Solar Ovens projects as an undergraduate student at Cornell University (Class of 2012).
 I studied at MIT from Fall 2012 - Spring 2017 as a member of the PERG Lab and SAND Lab.
 My master's degree research project was on studying nonlinear system vibrations for optimizing the electric power generated by a device carried by a person while walking or running.
 While working on the ambulatory vibration project, my advisors and I applied the nonlinear mechanism to a load cell that can function with high resolution over a 5 order-of-mangiutude range, two orders of magnitude more than typical linear load cells.
 My PhD project focused on optimizing a combined ocean wave power generator - floating wind turbine with the goal of reducing total energy cost.
 The project involved dynamics modeling, optimization, and several wave tank experiments.

-Massachusetts Institute of Technology, Ph.D. expected in June 2017
+Massachusetts Institute of Technology, Ph.D.
+June 2017

 Massachusetts Institute of Technology, M.S.
 2014